UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 This course is with permission closely based on CS 105 developed and taught at Tufts by Norman Ramsey (https://www.cs.tufts.edu/comp/105-2019s/index.html) and Kathleen Fisher (https://www.cs.tufts.edu/comp/105-2017f/index.html).
+They have compiled a set of experiences that students who successfully took the course have shared (https://www.cs.tufts.edu/comp/105-2019s/a-student-tips.pdf) that I recommend you read through.

 ## Course Prerequisites